-- (i) If the individual to whom the division issues the citation fails to request a hearing to contest the citation within 20 calendar days from the day on which the division serves the citation , the citation: - (A) becomes the final order of the division; and - (B) is not subject to further agency review. - (ii) The division may extend the period to contest the citation for cause. - (f) The division may refuse to issue or renew or suspend, revoke, or place on probation the license of an individual who fails to comply with a citation after the citation becomes final. - (g) The failure of an applicant for licensure to comply with a citation after the citation becomes final is grounds for denial of license. - (h) The division may not issue a citation under this section after the expiration of one year following the date on which the division receives the report of the violation that is the subject of the citation.
+- (i) If the individual to whom the division issues the citation fails to request a hearing to contest the citation within 20 calendar days from the day on which the citation is served, the citation becomes the final order of the division and is not subject to further agency review. - (ii) The division may extend the period to contest the citation for cause. - (f) The division may refuse to issue or renew or suspend, revoke, or place on probation the license of an individual who fails to comply with a citation after the citation becomes final. - (g) The failure of an applicant for licensure to comply with a citation after the citation becomes final is grounds for denial of a license. - (h) The division may not issue a citation under this section after the expiration of one year following the date on which the division receives the report of the violation that is the subject of the citation.